-MSDTC (aka Microsoft Distributed Transaction Control) is a piece of software which a lot of people use, but they don’t really know what it does, or how it works.
+MSDTC (aka Microsoft Distributed Transaction Control) is a piece of software that a lot of people use, but they don’t really know what it does, or how it works.

 MSDTC is used by SQL Server and other applications when they want to make a distributed transaction between more than one machine.
-A distributed transaction is simple a transactions which spans between two or more machines.
+A distributed transaction is simple a transaction that spans between two or more machines.
 The basic concept is that machine 1 starts a transaction, and does some work.
 It then connects to machine 2 and does some work.
-The work on machine 2 fails, and is cancled.
+The work on machine 2 fails and is canceled.
 The work on machine 1 needs to then be rolled back.

 DTC is for the most part a black box.
-It just sort of works without much interaction exept for the initial setup.
+It just sort of works without much interaction except for the initial setup.

 I hope this helps explain DTC a little bit at least.
 If you have specific questions about DTC, feel free to post them below and I’ll try and find the answers for you.